ItzAndingly/kynoxy-document/README.md

 # Kynoxy-Asteria Document

-in this document we will be exposing kynoxy, or mostly known for owning a ogfn project called "asteria", hosting chapter 4 season 2
+In this document we will be exposing Kynoxy, or mostly known for owning a OGFN project called "Asteria", hosting chapter 4 season 2

-please star this repo and share it with everyone on the community to show the world who this guy is.
+Please star this repo and share it with everyone on the community to show the world who this guy is.